mmesh/docs/docs/platform/index.md

 ---
-title: Introduction
+title: Platform overview
-description: mmesh is an all-in-one, hybrid cloud integration platform that allows you to work seamlessly with on-prem and multi-cloud infrastructure.
+description: mmesh is a hybrid cloud integration platform that allows you to build your own virtual topology to work seamlessly with on-prem and multi-cloud infrastructure.
-status: new
 ---

 # Introduction

-Welcome to the mmesh documentation.
+Welcome to the mmesh platform documentation.

 mmesh is an all-in-one, hybrid cloud integration platform that allows you to work seamlessly with on-prem and multi-cloud infrastructure.